Physics of Roller Coasters Middle School Lesson

 Earthquake in the Classroom Elementary School Activity

-Students learn how engineers construct buildings to withstand damage from earthquakes by building their own structures with toothpicks and marshmallows.
-Students test how earthquake-proof their buildings are by testing them on an earthquake simulated in a pan of Jell-O®.
+Students learn how engineers design and construct buildings to withstand earthquake damage by building their own model structures using toothpicks and marshmallows.
+They experiment to see how earthquake-proof their buildings are by testing them in an earthquake simulated in a pan of Jell-O®.